dask/dask/docs/source/scheduling-state.rst

 .. attribute:: Scheduler.saturated: {WorkerState}

-   A set of workers whose computing power (as measured by :attr:`WorkerState.ncores`) is fully exploited by processing tasks, and whose current :attr:`~WorkerState.occupancy` is a lot greater than the average.
+   A set of workers whose computing power (as measured by :attr:`WorkerState.nthreads`) is fully exploited by processing tasks, and whose current :attr:`~WorkerState.occupancy` is a lot greater than the average.